-Factbox: Dow crosses 22,000 mark - facts & figures
+Factbox: Dow crosses 22,000 mark: facts & figures

 2 Min Read

-NEW YORK (Reuters) - After a six-session winning streak that included five record highs, the Dow Jones Industrial Average broke above the 22,000 level, powered by gains in Apple Inc (AAPL.O) after the largest U.S. company by market capitalization reported earnings.
+NEW YORK (Reuters) - After a seven-session winning streak that included six straight record highs, the Dow Jones Industrial Average broke above the 22,000 level on Wednesday, powered by gains in Apple Inc (AAPL.O) after the largest U.S. company by market capitalization reported earnings.

 The 30-stock index recently marked its fifth straight month of gains and has advanced for eight consecutive quarters, its longest streak since an 11-quarter run from 1995 to 1996.